sadiqmmm/clipboard-rails/README.md

     Cut to clipboard
 </button>
 ```
+## Additional information

+Additionally, you can define a **data-clipboard-action** attribute to specify if you want to either **copy** or **cut** content.

+If you omit this attribute, **copy** will be used by default.

+## Full documentation

+Read the clipboard.js documentation here http://zenorocha.github.io/clipboard.js/ for full usage information.

-## Add Tooltips + Highlight animation with Clipboard.js on button click using Bootstrap Tooltip
+## Add Tooltips + Highlight animation:

+with Clipboard.js on button click using Bootstrap Tooltip

 ``` javascript